-When first logging in to the SMRT Link GUI after a successful installation or upgrade, users are prompted to notify PacBio of the upgrade/installation success, and are asked if they would like to enable the sending of SMRT Link analysis usage information to PacBio.
+When first logging in to the SMRT Link GUI after a successful installation or upgrade, users are prompted to notify PacBio of the upgrade/installation success and whether they wish to share SMRT Link analysis usage information with PacBio.
 Once set, these settings may only be viewed and modified from the command line using the accept-user-agreement tool.